AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 >[!IMPORTANT]
 >
-> The following video is of date.
+> The following video is out of date.
 For the most up-to-date information refer to the documentation.

 >[!VIDEO](https://video.tv.adobe.com/v/32665?learn=on&quality=12)